COMET Career Programme

 The participants each choose a professor (m/f) working within their own field of research who will support them as a mentor during the duration of the programme.
 Usually, the programme coordinator establishes the first contact with a potential mentor.

-During a 3-day career retreat, which will take place from 14-16 August 2019, the participants can network and attend 2 out of 4 workshops on: how to present oneself in recruitment procedures; academic profile, career development and research funding; leadership; self-assertion in institutionalised power games.
+During a 3-day career retreat, which will take place from 11-13 August 2020, the participants can network and attend 2 out of 4 workshops on: how to present oneself in recruitment procedures; academic profile, career development and research funding; self-marketing; self-assertion in institutionalised power games.

 Dates and Deadlines